-Use this calculator to determine your labor cost percentage based on total operating costs..
+Use this formula to determine your labor cost percentage based on total operating costs.

 How can I lower labor costs?

-The answer isn’t always to pay your employees less or to schedule less shifts.
+The answer isn’t always to pay your employees less or to schedule fewer shifts.
 Here are just a few creative ways restaurants are lowering labor costs:

-- Pay an employee when she is supposed to start instead of when she clocks in.
+Pay an employee when they are supposed to start instead of when they clock in.
 Clock-in reinforcement is a feature of many point of sale systems, including Toast.

-- Keep an up-to-date tally of how many hours your employees have actually worked vs. how many they were scheduled for.
+Keep an up-to-date tally of how many hours your employees have actually worked versus how many they were scheduled for.
 That way, you can spot potential overtime offenders before it becomes a problem.

-- Have all employees be jacks of all trades.
-For example, if your hostess can jump when a server goes home sick, she can keep diners happy without adding extra payroll.
+Cross-train and turn your employees into jacks of all trades.
+For example, if your hostess can jump in when a server goes home sick, she can keep diners happy without adding extra payroll.